 The intent is to not only serve as a platform of expression, but also as a forum for creative solutions on important issues.

 The occasion kicks off with a free Symposium on Friday, August 17, at the Museum with workshops on key components on mechanics, expression, branding and the impact the art has on the community.
 The workshops are open to anyone who is serious about enhancing their creativity and engagement as a poet, spoken word artist or community activist.

-The Slam, the big event, is on Saturday, August 19.
-The competition will feature poets performing original works before an audience and a judging panel with a chance to win up to $1500, $1,000 or $750 in three age categories.
+The Slam, the big event, is on Saturday, August 18.
+The competition will feature poetry finalists performing original works before an audience and a judging panel with a chance to win up to $1500, $1,000 or $750 in three age categories.
 The judges will determine the winner from points earned during the performances.
 A few prominent, non-competing poets and musicians will also perform.
-The Slam is hosted by a radio or TV personality.
+The Slam is free and hosted by a performer or media personality.

 Learn more and sign up!